Throughout this Primer, data from the HEASARC archive are used to illustrate how

-The rest of this guide consists of step-by-step examples of how to reprocess and analyze data for the EPIC (§6), RGS (§7), and OM (§8).
+The rest of this guide consists of step-by-step examples of how to reprocess and analyze data for the EPIC, RGS, and OM; the chapters for each instrument, and which way that SAS is used (on the command line or through a graphical user interface) are listed in Table 5.1.
 At the start of each chapter, it is assumed that the user has downloaded the data, initialized SAS, and set the environment variables, as listed in 4.3.
-It is also assumed that the CIF file is up-to-date, the *SUM.SAS file exists, and the appropriate environment variables reset as needed.
+It is also assumed that the CIF file is up-to-date, the *SUM.SAS file exists, and the appropriate environment variables were reset as needed.

 Many first time users will probably find the GUI more useful than the command line.
 To invoke it, simply type

 A window will appear with two panels.
 The upper one will contain task names, what